andrefsilveira1/router/README.md

 - [x] Test instance

-- [ ] Create web application to show graph payload traffic
+- [] Let's create the information payload from each node